mindboard/mind-stream/README.md

 ## html-canvas

 Recommend to use Firefox.
-In Chrome, security error might occur.
+If use Chrome, security error might occur in some html code.